vega-studio/deltav/docs/API/Math/bounds.md

 **d:T**

-It specifies the data type associated withe this shape
+It specifies the data type associated with this shape

 ## Methods